ibm-cloud-docs/satellite/ts-locations/debug-location.md

 **Steps to resolve**

-Your {{site.data.keyword.satelliteshort}} location has no critical alerts, and the IBM monitoring component in the location control plane is monitoring the health of your location.
+Your {{site.data.keyword.satelliteshort}} location has no critical alerts, and the {{site.data.keyword.IBM_notm}} monitoring component in the location control plane is monitoring the health of your location.
 You might still see some warning messages for actions that you can take to improve the state of resources in your location, such as hosts.

 ## R0002, R0018, R0020, R0023, R0029, R0037, R0039, R0042: Wait for location to be ready
 {: #R0002}